MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab3_Ex1.md

     - **Moderate risk level**: Focuses on users with medium-severity alerts or at least two high-risk data exfiltrations.
     - **Minor risk level**: Addresses users with low-severity alerts or a single high-risk data exfiltration.

-1. Notice that each risk level can be further customized by exploring the options by selecting the **Edit** button to the right of each risk level.
+1. Notice that each risk level has customization options accessible by selecting the **Edit** button next to it.

     ![Screenshot of Define conditions for risk levels in Adaptive protection](../Media/adaptive-protection-navigation-risk-level-edit.png)